ZennLuu/csad2425ki402luchukzri13/README.md

 I'll use C#(client) and C++(server) programing languages.
 Hardware server will be ESP32-WROOM32.
 And technology to communicate between client and server will be UART(Simulated serial port).
 Also i'll use Arduino IDE to flash bytecode into ESP32.

+# how to build and run
+## ESP32WROOM32
+Flash code from server/server.ino file with Arduino IDE using ESP32WROOM32-DA Module as selected board.

+## TTTClient
+Open client/TTTClient/TTTClient.sln file and build in MS Visual Studio.
+All custom code contained within Form1.cs.
+For now requires manual lookup for COM-port number and changing in Form1.cs file to desired.
+(In plans to automate this step).
+In case of COM-port disconnected program will tell user about it.